 From June 15th 2017 it is free roaming within EU as long as your subscription is from a country within EU or EEC so you don't have to think about expensive use of cellphones any longer (as long as you are from Europe and travel within Europe).

 Read this page for advises on how to get cheap airline tickets, hotel, hostels, rent a car and so on.

 Passport, visa and other documents

+Remember to get a travel insurance that covers as much as possible.
+In Norway Europeiske reiseforsikring is looked upon as one of the best Insurances when it comes to travel insurance.
+Be aware that most travel insurances are limited to travels that lasts 45 days or less.
+If you have planned to travel longer than this you need additional insurance.
 If you have residence in the European Union or a country that is member of the European Economic Area you are entitled to have a European Health Insurance Card which is issued by the country you live in.
-This card entitles you to health services for your home countrys account within Europe.
+This card entitles you to health services for your home country account within Europe.
 The European Health Insurance Card covers medical expenses and you should have the travel insurance to cover anything unexpected that may occur.
-You should have travel insurance in adition to the European Health Insurance Card.
+You should have travel insurance in addition to the European Health Insurance Card.

 Read information about the places you are visiting

 When it comes to travel books I prefer books from Cadogan guides, Rough Guide and Footproint travel guides.
 I like these books because their description of places is similar to how I experience them.
 I bought two books from Lonely Planet and sold them weeks after because I didn't like them.
 If you want to read online Wikitravel.org is a very good place to start.
 For more useful links check out my page with useful links.

 Laws and culture